DVinals4721/Compliant_5Bar_Robot/README.md

 - Geometric nonlinearity consideration
 - Local and global stiffness matrix assembly
 - Boundary condition application
-- Solver for displacements and reaction
+- Solver for displacements and reactio

 ## Installation and Usage